 An academic adviser will be assigned for each incoming student.
 This academic adviser serves as a mentor with broad responsibility for a student's academic welfare throughout the graduate program.
-The academic advisor is responsible for initially guiding students through the academic program, including course work, identifying potential research advisors, and completing DES requirements and prerequisites.
+The academic advisor is responsible for initially guiding students through the academic program, including course work, identifying potential research advisors, and completing ASE requirements and prerequisites.
 Academic advisors are chosen from the student’s area of interest.
 After a student has found a thesis advisor and chosen a research topic, that thesis advisor becomes responsible for helping the student meet the Division’s remaining academic requirements.

 All students are required to take a minimum of 24 academic units before candidature.
 Beyond the minimum requirement of 24 AU’s, students can take an additional 12 AU’s.
 At least 18 AU’s should be from courses offered within ASE.
 A minimum of 6 AU’s is required before the QE.
 For applicants with a Master’s degree in related fields, up to half of the course requirements may be waived.